|Title||59 Church Street (Thomas Rose House)|

 |Scope & Content||

-File contains National Register Nomination Form (1970); house history, timeline and MLS text (Brittany Lavelle, 2014); various FOHG house histories (most undated, one dated 2014 that includes garden history); FOHG garden history (2008); excerpt from An Architectural Guide to Charleston and from Vernacular Architecture of Charleston and the Lowcountry; house history (Jonathan Poston, undated); summary of 2/10/1975 DYKYC article; document entitled "Data Concerning the House at 59 Church Street" including sections "HCF notes on 59 Church Street" and "Notes on Tom Savage (unattributed, undated); "Record of Ownership of the House at 59 Church Street" from the records of the Office of Mesne Conveyance, from the Will of Thomas Elliott, and a very house history (unattributed, undated); news articles including DYKYC (1975?), "Center of Romantic Duel" (date not indicated), and article about the death of Joseph Brown Ladd (1942); letter from Stephen Whitman with document containing reminiscences of Thomas Whitman (owner of 59 Church, 1929-1942); letter from David Shields [Citadel professor] (1989) about Thomas Rose letters he found in Belfast with copies of two letters and transcriptions; Inventory of Benjamin Savage; Will of Martha Savage; correspondence from Ben Scott Whaley related to Church Street Historic Foundation (1977); list of architectural drawings at SC Historical Society; Albert Simons document to Henry P. Staats "Outline Specification, Alterations for Apartment" (12/8/1942); Church Street Historic Foundation candlelight tour program (undated).
+File contains National Register Nomination Form (1970); house history, timeline and MLS text (Brittany Lavelle, 2014); various FOHG house histories (most undated, 2014, 2016); FOHG garden history (2008); excerpt from An Architectural Guide to Charleston and from Vernacular Architecture of Charleston and the Lowcountry; house history (Jonathan Poston, undated); summary of 2/10/1975 DYKYC article; document entitled "Data Concerning the House at 59 Church Street" including sections "HCF notes on 59 Church Street" and "Notes on Tom Savage (unattributed, undated); "Record of Ownership of the House at 59 Church Street" from the records of the Office of Mesne Conveyance, from the Will of Thomas Elliott, and a very house history (unattributed, undated); news articles including DYKYC (1975?), "Center of Romantic Duel" (date not indicated), and article about the death of Joseph Brown Ladd (1942); letter from Stephen Whitman with document containing reminiscences of Thomas Whitman (owner of 59 Church, 1929-1942); letter from David Shields [Citadel professor] (1989) about Thomas Rose letters he found in Belfast with copies of two letters and transcriptions; Inventory of Benjamin Savage; Will of Martha Savage; correspondence from Ben Scott Whaley related to Church Street Historic Foundation (1977); list of architectural drawings at SC Historical Society; Albert Simons document to Henry P. Staats "Outline Specification, Alterations for Apartment" (12/8/1942); Church Street Historic Foundation candlelight tour program (undated).

 See Media link for PDF of photocopy of "Construction Plan of Grounds at 59 Church Street for Mr. and Mrs. Henry P. Staats" (7/15/1954).